antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 }
 ```

-You have to configure everything almost the same way as you have already done with producer.
-The main differences are that you need to declare (configure) consumption exchange calling `AddConsumptionExchange` instead of production exchange.
+You have to configure everything almost the same way as you have already done previously with the producer.
+The main differences are that you need to declare (configure) a consumption exchange calling `AddConsumptionExchange` instead of a production exchange.
 For detailed information about difference in exchange declarations you may want to see the [documentation](./docs/exchange-configuration.md).
-The other important part is adding custom message handlers by implementing `IMessageHandler` interface and calling `AddMessageHandlerSingleton<T>` or `AddMessageHandlerTransient<T>` methods. `IMessageHandler` is a simple subscriber, which receives messages from a queue by selected routing key.
+The other important part is adding custom message handlers by implementing the `IMessageHandler` interface and calling `AddMessageHandlerSingleton<T>` or `AddMessageHandlerTransient<T>` methods. `IMessageHandler` is a simple subscriber, which receives messages from a queue by selected routing key.
 You are allowed to set multiple message handlers for one routing key (e.g. one is writing it in a database, and the other does the business logic).

-You can also use pattern matching while adding message handlers where `*` (star) can substitute for exactly one word and `#` (hash) can substitute for zero or more words.
+You can also use **pattern matching** while adding message handlers where `*` (star) can substitute for exactly one word and `#` (hash) can substitute for zero or more words.
-You are also allowed to specify the exact exchange which will be "listened" by the message handler with the given routing key (or a pattern).
+You are also allowed to specify the exact exchange which will be "listened" by the selected message handler with the given routing key (or a pattern).

 ```c#
 services.AddRabbitMqClient(rabbitMqSection)